 Di is a founder of Penta and vice-chair of the Penta Foundation Board.
 She has served on Wellcome Trust and MRC research boards as well as WHO advisory and guideline committees.
 In 2019 she was presented with an honorary doctorate from the University of York and in 2020 was made a fellow of the UK Academy of Medical Sciences.

-Paolo is Immunologist and Professor of Paediatrics University of Rome.
+Paolo is an Immunologist and Professor of Paediatrics at the Children’s Hospital Bambino Gesù/ University of Rome Tor Vergata.
 He dedicated most of his career to congenital immunodeficiency pathogenesis.
-Particularly, in the field of HIV, he performed significant research on MTCT mechanisms, HIV molecular diagnosis in infants, and analysis of immunological mechanisms correlating to early ART.
-Paolo coordinated the only HIV therapeutic vaccine trial conducted in HIV infected children.
-He published more than 260 papers in peer-reviewed journals.
+Particularly, in the field of HIV, he has performed significant research on MTCT mechanisms, HIV molecular diagnosis in infants, and analysis of immunological mechanisms correlating to early ART.
+Paolo coordinated the only HIV therapeutic vaccine trial conducted on HIV infected children.
+He has published more than 260 papers in peer-reviewed journals.